 Nora is fresh face to natural science illustration, joining the field as a mid-life career changer.
-She graduated from the University of Washington’s Natural Science Illustration program in Spring 2014, where she was voted the “most improved illustrator” by her classmates.
+She graduated from the University of Washington’s Natural Science Illustration program in Spring 2014.
 She spent most of her career in the high-tech field of geographic information systems and is a Certified GIS Professional (GISP).
-She sees science illustration and GIS as different sides of the same coin: they both portray abstractions of reality, with the same end goal of better understanding our world.
+She sees science illustration and GIS as different sides of the same coin: they both portray abstractions of reality, with the same end goal of gaining a better understanding our world.

-Nora has shown her work in solo shows in Lincoln City, Newport and Salem, and in various group shows in Portland, Seattle and McMinnville.
-She is the president of the Oregon Chapter of the Guild of Natural Science Illustrators, and is a member of the Oregon Botanical Artists and the GIS Certification Institute.
+Nora’s science illustrations have been published in various scientific journals, and have been used for signage along the Oregon coast.
+Her paintings have been shown in solo shows in Lincoln City, Newport and Salem, and group shows in Portland, Seattle and McMinnville.
+She is the president of the Oregon Chapter of the Guild of Natural Science Illustrators, and is a member of the Oregon Botanical Artists and the GIS Certification Institute

 As the daughter of a foreign service diplomat, she was born in Cali, Colombia and grew up living in countries all around the world.
 She is comfortable navigating in foreign countries, is conversant in Spanish and can manage in a variety of languages.
 She is an Oregon State ESB / WBE certified business.